-For some reason, many may be skeptical of a pre-approved credit increase.
-Why is my credit card company offering me more money?
-But it may actually be good for your credit score because…
+A pre-approved credit increase may signal warning bells.
+Why is your credit card company offering you more money?
+But it may actually be a good thing for your credit score.

 Is your score being haunted by a debt, bankruptcy or registered item?
 By law, negative information can only stay on your credit report for a certain length of time, typically up to a maximum of 6 years.
 But this could be longer or shorter based on…

 Due to Canada’s high levels of household debt and housing prices, credit ratings agency Moody’s Investor Service recently downgraded the credit rating of Canada’s Big Six banks.
 Find out how this can affect consumers nationwide.

 It’s Financial Literacy Month!
 One of many important skills to have includes making sense of your credit bureau report.
 We explain what those codes and numbers mean – and how they impact your ability to borrow.